-- Adverse impacts affecting the environment and climate such as: severe environmental damage; greenhouse gas emissions; biodiversity loss and deforestation. - Adverse impact affecting workers, communities, and society such as: violations of basic workers' rights; forced labor; gender/diversity discrimination or indigenous rights violations - Adverse impact in connection with gross corruption and money laundering - Adverse impact in connection with controversial weapons (landmines, cluster munitions and nuclear weapons) - Adverse impact in connection with tobacco products
+- Adverse impacts affecting the environment and climate such as: severe environmental damage; greenhouse gas emissions; biodiversity loss and deforestation. - Adverse impact affecting workers, communities, and society such as: violations of labour rights; gender/diversity discrimination; indigenous rights violations; digital rights violations or violations of international humanitarian law. - Adverse impact in connection with gross corruption and money laundering - Adverse impact in connection with controversial weapons (landmines, cluster munitions and nuclear weapons) - Adverse impact in connection with tobacco products

 SAM already uses environmental, social and governance data in a sustainability rating and for other screening and engagement purposes, but it will now also be used specifically for the screening of principal adverse sustainability impacts.
 We have also identified some products as adverse impacts that we aim to avoid in all our funds such as coal or oil sands and others for some of our portfolios such as alcohol, gambling, and conventional weapons.
 These products are associated with significant risks and liabilities from a societal, environmental or health related harm.
 See our Sustainable Investment Policy at www.storebrand.com for more detail.